bilal1031/expo-insta-story/README.md

         swipeText: 'Custom swipe text for this story',
         onPress: () => console.log('story 2 swiped'),
         duration: 10,
-        isVideo: true, //This indicates that this item is a video },
+        /* This indicates that this item is a video, when passing a video urlm this field must be added */
+        isVideo: true,
+      },
     ],
   },